Coneja-Chibi/CarrotKernel/README.md

 # CarrotKernel
 The helper extension for BunnyMo Packs!
-(Electric Boogaloo)
+(Electric Boogaloo) (READ ME WIP!
+Try using the in extension tutorials for now?)